-For the year ended December 31, 2018, interest expense related to our fixed and variable rate borrowings was \$247.7 million, as compared to \$217.1 million in the year ended December 31, 2017.
-Interest expense increased primarily due to the issuance of \$850 million of 5.25% senior unsecured notes due 2025, \$500 million of 5.75% senior unsecured notes due 2028 and \$750 million of 5.30% senior unsecured notes due 2029, as well as, increased borrowings under our revolving credit facility, partially offset by a decrease in interest expense related to the termination of the Term Loan A facility, partial repayment of the Term Loan A-1 facility and the tender and call of our 4.375% senior unsecured notes due 2018 (as described below).
-The additional borrowings were used to finance the Tropicana Transactions, to purchase Plainridge Park and to fund the Belterra Park Loan.
+For the year ended December 31, 2019, interest expense related to our fixed and variable rate borrowings was \$301.5 million, as compared to \$247.7 million in the year ended December 31, 2018.
+Interest expense increased primarily due to the issuance of an aggregate \$2.1 billion of new senior unsecured notes during May and September 2018 and to a lesser extent the issuance of \$400 million of 3.35% senior unsecured notes due 2024 and \$700 million of 4.00% senior unsecured notes due 2030 during the third quarter of 2019.
+These increases were partially offset by decreases in interest expense related to the termination of the Term Loan A facility, partial repayment of our Term Loan A-1 facility, repayments of borrowing under our revolving credit facility and the 2018 and 2019 Tender Offers (as defined below).
+The proceeds from the issuance of the senior unsecured notes issued in September 2018 were used to finance the Tropicana Transactions, to purchase Plainridge Park and to fund the Belterra Park Loan, while the proceeds from the unsecured notes issued in 2019 were used to finance the 2019 Tender Offer, repay borrowings under our revolving credit facility and repay a portion of outstanding borrowings under our Term Loan A-1 facility.
+The 2019 issuances and tender offer were part of our efforts to reduce our borrowing costs and lengthen our average debt maturity.